John Randall Bratby (1928-1992), Painter and writer; Editor-in-chief of Art Quarterly

 Artist of 3 portraits

-Born in Wimbledon and studied at Kingston School of Art (1949-50) and the Royal College of Art (1951-4).
-It was for his generation of young RCA artists that the art critic David Sylvester coined the phrase 'Kitchen Sink' to describe the realism of their art.
-Included in the British Pavilion at the Venice Biennale in 1956.
-In 1957-8 he painted the pictures for the film adaptation of Joyce Cary's novel, The Horse's Mouth.
-He made it his task in the 1970s to paint portraits of 'names', from tycoons and businessmen to television stars.
-Bratby also wrote the semi-autobiographical Breakdown (1960).
+Bratby studied at the Royal College of Art (1951-54), and it was for his generation of RCA students that David Sylvester coined the phrase 'Kitchen Sink', to describe the realism of their art.
+In 1956 he was included in the British Pavilion at the Venice Biennale, and in 1957 won first prize in the Junior Section of the John Moores Liverpool exhibition.
+Bratby's vigorous realism with its debt to Van Gogh and Soutine went out of fashion in a time of Abstract Expressionism and Pop Art in the 60s, during which he wrote the semi-autobiographical Breakdown (1960).
+In the 1970s he made it his task to paint portraits of 'names', from tycoons and businessmen to television stars.
 He became a Royal Academician in 1971.

 John Randall Bratby; Josephine ('Joey') Pleasence (née Crombie)